-Source: Moody's Financial Metrics, company reports
+Sources: Company and Moody's Financial Metrics

 KBN is required to apply a 20% risk-weight on lending to RLGs, whereas its Nordic peers typically assign a zero risk weight to this type of lending.
-As a consequence KBN's risk-weighted capital metrics are below those of its Nordic peers that are government related issuers.
-Ss of June 2021 KBN reported a Basel leverage ratio of 3.8% compared to 3.7% as of year-end 2020 and 2019.
+As a consequence, KBN's risk-weighted capital metrics are below those of its Nordic peers that are government-related issuers.
+As of March 2023, KBN reported a Basel leverage ratio of 3.8%, compared with 3.9% as of year-end 2022 and 2021.
 Although moderate, this level is above the 3% minimum leverage ratio requirement for KBN.